 Dr. O'Connor offers Psychological Testing and Assessment services.
 These include trauma informed assessments for children, adolescents and young adults.

 Young people who suffer from trauma, whatever its root, are likely to benefit from a trauma informed assessment.
 Trauma assessments determine the nature and extent of the young person's trauma symptoms, and their impact on his or her functioning at home, at school and in the community.
-They also point to the kind of treatment oprions that might help.
+They also point to evidence based interventions that can help.

 To find out more about Dr. O'Connor's psychological testing services, and how they can help you, help a young person who is showing trauma symptoms, click here.

-Dr. O'Connor's book " I Can Be Me" has useful suggestions to help children who are experiencing adverse childhood experiences, such as alcoholism in a parent.
+Dr. O'Connor's book " I Can Be Me" has useful suggestions to help children who are experiencing adverse childhood experiences, such as addiction in a parent.

 To learn more about trauma and its affects on the developing brain, click here.